A closer look at the Google Privacy Sandbox

 Impact on the programmatic ecosystem

-The introduction of the Privacy Sandbox by Google also has a significant impact on the entire programmatic ecosystem, the core of which is based on individual user data and behavior, and the sandbox prevents or severely restricts precisely these traditional methods of data collection and use to a large extent.
+The introduction of the Privacy Sandbox by Google also has a significant impact on the entire programmatic ecosystem, the core of which is based on individual user data and behaviour, and the sandbox prevents or severely restricts precisely these traditional methods of data collection and use to a large extent.

-In addition, the Privacy Sandbox can also affect the transparency and efficiency of the ecosystem, as it relies on aggregated data and restricts access to individual user information.
-In this way, advertisers may no longer be able to determine as accurately which ad spaces are most effective for their campaigns, which may lead to a less competitive advertising market overall.
+The impact on the entire programmatic ecosystem is significant, as the Privacy Sandbox largely prevents or at least severely restricts traditional methods of data collection and use.
+As a result, advertisers may no longer be able to accurately determine which ad placements are most effective for their campaigns, which may lead to a less competitive advertising market overall.

 Conclusion